dotnet/docs/docs/core/install/linux-rhel.md

 # Install the .NET SDK or the .NET Runtime on RHEL and CentOS Stream

 .NET is supported on Red Hat Enterprise Linux (RHEL).
-This article describes how to install .NET on RHEL.
+This article describes how to install .NET on RHEL and CentOS Stream.

 [!INCLUDE [linux-intro-sdk-vs-runtime](includes/linux-intro-sdk-vs-runtime.md)]